seh-GAH-toh/Pumpkin-Website/docs/en/config/proxy.md

 :::

 > [!CAUTION]
-> Ensure that the server's firewall is correctly configured, as BungeeCord can't verify if player info is from your proxy or an imposter.
+> BungeeCord can't verify if player info is from your proxy or an imposter.
+Ensure that the server's firewall is correctly configured.

 ## Default Config
 By default, proxy support is disabled.
 Here is the default config: